 Therefore if possible do not leave it to the last minute to bet or you could risk not getting your wagers on at all.

 The day builds up to the Red Rum Chase, which takes place at 16.40.
-Named after the famous horse that won the National an unmatched three times during the 1970s, this Grade 3 race is run over 1 mile 7 furlongs and 176 yards.
+Named after the famous horse that won the National an unmatched three times during the 1970s, this Premier Handicap race is run over 1 mile 7 furlongs and 176 yards.
+The day ends with a standard open flat race for mares over 2 miles and 209 yards.

 This is perhaps the second-best known day of the Aintree calendar after the Grand National itself – Ladies Day.
 The visitors to the course like to dress up to the hilt and do their best to impress and why shouldn’t they?
 After all, there are competitions run during the day to find the most stylish race goer.
 The national tabloids might like to sneer and judge, but these are people who have worked hard atop get their ticket and want to enjoy themselves.
 More power to them, I say.

-Anyway, back to the races and there are two Grade 3 races here to whet your appetite.
-The day gets underway at 13.45 with the Merseyrail Handicap Hurdle, run over two miles and four furlongs.
-There are then a series of Grade 1 races to keep you interested before the Crabbie’s Topham Chase at 16.05.
+Anyway, back to the races and there are two Premier Handicap races here to whet your appetite.
+The day gets underway at 13.45 with the Mildmay Novice’ Hurdle, a grade 1 race run over three miles and one furlong.
+Next up at 14:20 is a Premier Handicap hurdle over two and a half miles.
+Following this There are then a series of Grade 1 races to keep you interested before the Topham Chase at 16.05.
 Plenty of fun to be had when it comes to placing a wager on Ladies Day!

 Some of the most famous fences in the world of horse racing are located at Aintree.
 Here’s some details about five of them: